suzanbaert/BlogFiles/content/post/2017-12-01-any-joke-s-left-in-belgium.md

 few years, it's been less than 5 a year.<br><br>
 ![](https://github.com/suzanbaert/PP1---First-names-in-Belgium/blob/master/No_More_Jokes_in_Belgium_files/figure-markdown_strict/unnamed-chunk-10-1.png?raw=true)

-<br><br> The previous plot does not show anything in how it compares to
+<br>The previous plot does not show anything in how it compares to
 other names though.
 So I made a second graph: Every grey line represents a girls' name, and Joke is in purple.
 It never was a hugely popular name, but still far from being negligible either.

 ![](https://github.com/suzanbaert/PP1---First-names-in-Belgium/blob/master/No_More_Jokes_in_Belgium_files/figure-markdown_strict/unnamed-chunk-11-1.png?raw=true)

-<br><br> There are a lot of other interesting things in this database,
+<br>There are a lot of other interesting things in this database,
 but I just want to highlight one other thing: there was one curve that caught my eye because it's very abrupt demise. <br> Mathilde is the name of the current Queen of Belgium.
 She became engaged to our crown prince